BackofenLab/HVSeeker/README.md

 ## Run HVSeekerProt with docker

 Alternatively we provide a docker container capable of running HVSeeker_Protein.
 You can build it using the Dockerfile provided in the docker folder.
 First move the Dockerfile and enviroment.yml into the HVSeeker_Protein main directory.
-Make sure you have docker and and nvidia-container-toolkit installed:
+Please make sure you have docker and and nvidia-container-toolkit installed:

 ```
 sudo apt-get update